 How to wire the electricity cable

-An important issue that really makes a difference in appearance is visible power cables.
+An important issue that makes a difference in appearance is visible power cables.

-If you want a nice digital picture frame in your living room or an office for that matter, power cables running away from the frame are just plain ugly.
+If you want a beautiful digital picture frame in your living room or an office, for that matter, power cables running away from the frame are just plain ugly.

 Mounting it on the wall

-For the wall mount, I used three stacked 19 inches (47 cm) wide boards with a thickness of 1 inch (2.5 cm).
+For the wall mount, I used three stacked 19-inch (47 cm) wide boards with a thickness of 1 inch (2.5 cm).

-The actual thickness that is right for you depends on the depth of the components that extend beyond the depth of the frame, in my case, that was dependent on the monitor power cable which was the "thickest" component.
+The actual thickness that is right for you depends on the depth of the components that extend beyond the frame’s bottom.
+In my case, that was dependent on the monitor power cable, which was the “thickest” component.

-I mounted two hinges on the board to hold the picture frame and put some black paint on the endings of the board to make them virtually invisible when looking at the frame from the side (which probably doesn't happen too often, but anyway).
+I mounted two hinges on the board to hold the picture frame and put some black paint on the board’s endings to make them virtually invisible when looking at the frame from the side (which probably doesn’t happen too often, but anyway).

 Turn it on

-Note: If the colors on your monitor look strangely exaggerated, make sure that you have set the ASUS monitor to sRGB mode in the presets.
+Note: If your monitor’s colors look strangely exaggerated, make sure you have set the ASUS monitor to sRGB mode in the presets.
 This is typically best for photo viewing.
 For other monitors, there may be a similar setting.